-EU doctors working in the UK post-Brexit
+Guidance for EU doctors working in the UK beyond the Brexit transition

 Will you need to apply for the EU Settlement Scheme?

 If you're an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living, working and studying in the UK after 30 June 2021.
 You can also apply if you're the family member of an eligible person from Northern Ireland.

 If you're application is successful you'll be granted either settled or pre-settled status.

 The EEA includes EU countries and Norway, Iceland and Liechtenstein.

 The EU Settlement Scheme allows you and your family members to get the immigration status you will need to continue to live, work and study in the UK.
 The EU Settlement Scheme protects the rights you currently have in the UK.

 When you can apply

 You have until 30 June 2021 to apply.
 You must have started living in the UK by 31 December 2020.
 If you apply to the EU Settlement Scheme successfully, you’ll be able to continue living and working in the UK after 30 June 2021.